 - Avoiding alcohol, coffee and smoking

 - Avoiding foods that trigger your indigestion (e.g. fatty foods).

-Here are five commonly used treatments that you can buy over-the-counter:
+Here are five common that you can buy over-the-counter in your local pharmacy.

 Alginates (rafting agents)